 - I. Responsibility of School District: - A. Pursuant to \(\sum 44-2-506, MCA, \) it shall be the responsibility of the Board of Trustees to distribute the list of missing school children provided by the State Superintendent of Public Instruction to each school building within the District.
-This list will be placed on an appropriate bulletin board accessible to faculty and other staff members. - B. In the event staff members suspect that a missing child is enrolled in the school, they shall notify the Supervising Teacher or County Superintendent immediately. - C. The Supervising Teacher or County Superintendent shall notify the county attorney's office and the sheriff's department.
+This list will be placed on an appropriate bulletin board accessible to faculty and other staff members. - B. In the event staff members suspect that a missing child is enrolled in the school, they shall notify the Supervising Teacher immediately. - C. The Supervising Teacherl shall notify the county attorney's office and the sheriff's department.